-Reaching an accurate diagnosis is often a long and frustrating process for myositis patients and their doctors.
+Reaching an accurate diagnosis is often a long and frustrating process for those with myositis and their doctors.
 Myositis diseases are rare and complex, with poorly understood origins and features that may be similar to other disorders.
-As such, there is not a single lab test that can easily diagnose any of the forms of myositis.
-Is such a situation, physicians often rely on diagnostic criteria to determine a diagnosis.
+As such, there is usually no single lab test that can easily diagnose any of the forms of myositis.

-While it is ideal to have criteria that are validated by research evidence, at this point in time, researchers are still working to develop and validate diagnostic criteria for myositis diseases.
-Until this process is completed, physician usually establish a diagnosis based on their own experience of clinical signs and symptoms, available clinical tests, and knowledge about the epidemiology of their geographical area.
+While it is ideal to have reliable diagnostic criteria that are validated by research evidence, at this time scientists are still working to develop diagnostic criteria for most myositis diseases.
+Until this process is completed, clinicians usually decide on a diagnosis based on clinical signs and symptoms, available clinical tests, and their own knowledge about the what conditions are present in their geographic area.

 Inclusion body myositis